sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Gloss-to-Pose

-Gloss-to-Pose---also known as sign language production---is the task of producing a sequence of poses that adequately represent a sequence of signs written as gloss.
+Gloss-to-Pose---subsumed under the task of sign language production---is the task of producing a sequence of poses that adequately represent a sequence of signs written as gloss.

-To produce a sign language video, @stoll2018sign constructs a lookup table between glosses and sequences of 2D poses.
+To produce a sign language video, @stoll2018sign construct a lookup table between glosses and sequences of 2D poses.
 They align all pose sequences at the neck joint of a reference skeleton and group all sequences belonging to the same gloss.
 Then, for each group, they apply dynamic time warping and average out all sequences in the group to construct the mean pose sequence.
 This approach suffers from not having an accurate set of poses aligned to the gloss and from unnatural motion transitions between glosses.

-To alleviate the downsides of the previous work, @stoll2020text2sign constructs a lookup table of gloss to a group of sequences of poses rather than creating a mean pose sequence.
+To alleviate the downsides of the previous work, @stoll2020text2sign construct a lookup table of gloss to a group of sequences of poses rather than creating a mean pose sequence.
-They build a Motion Graph [@min2012motion] - which is a Markov process used to generate new motion sequences that are representative of natural motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
+They build a Motion Graph [@min2012motion], which is a Markov process used to generate new motion sequences that are representative of natural motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
-To smooth that sequence and reduce unnatural motion, they use Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].
+To smooth that sequence and reduce unnatural motion, they use a Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].

 ---